Clay Paky: The MoMS - Museum of Modern Showlighting

-A project conceived by Pasquale Quadri (1947-2014) and formally opened in 2015 — the UNESCO International Year of Light — the Museum of Modern Showlighting (MoMS) is the first European museum that specifically covers all the sectors where showlighting plays a vital role.
+A project conceived by Pasquale Quadri (1947-2014) and formally opened in 2015 — the UNESCO International Year of Light — the Museum of Modern Showlighting (MoMS) is the first European museum that specifically covers all the sectors where show lighting plays a vital role.

 The museum investigates the chronology of advances in lighting technology in parallel with the development of the socio-cultural context.

 After a brief historical excursus on stage lighting beginning in ancient Greece, the exhibition focuses attention on the 1980s and the development of lighting effects that have become part of our collective memory through musicals such as “Saturday Night Fever”.
 It then comes to the present and the complex motorised projectors available on today’s market.

 The museum has a library consisting of an historical archive of reviews and a multimedia room.